beepopula/community/README.md

 ### Points Recorder
 We defined a series of point map for every action as well as drips, so anyone can know who is more active in a community.
 And those drips can be collected by a verified NtFt contract then users can prove it to a deposit system not only for this community.

+## Build and test

+Run `RUSTFLAGS='-C link-arg=-s' cargo build --all --target wasm32-unknown-unknown --release` to build the project.